 The folks behind Sackatoga Stable of Funny Cide fame are back on the Road to the Kentucky Derby with Tiz the Law.
 Like Funny Cide, who scored a popular upset victory in the 2003 Kentucky Derby (G1), Tiz the Law is a New York-bred trained by Barclay Tagg.

-But unlike Funny Cide, Tiz the Law is the early Derby favorite after a series of decisive victories.
-Most recently, he conquered the June 20 Belmont Stakes (G1) — in 2020 the first 1 1/8-mile jewel of a Triple Crown series redrawn by COVID-19, not the same as the final jewel lost by Funny Cide.
+But unlike Funny Cide, Tiz the Law is the Derby favorite after posting an impressive series of Grade 1 wins.
+He’s already one-upped his popular predecessor by conquering the 1 1/8-mile Belmont Stakes (G1), held in 2020 as the first jewel of a Triple Crown reconfigured due to COVID-19.

-Tiz the Law’s first stakes win had also come at Belmont Park, a decisive four-length score in the Oct.
-5 Champagne (G1).
-After sustaining his only loss, a tough-trip third in the Kentucky Jockey Club (G2) at Churchill Downs, Tiz the Law has been brilliant.
-He dominated Gulfstream Park with daylight victories in the Feb.
-1 Holy Bull (G3) and March 28 Florida Derby (G1).
+Tiz the Law’s first stakes win likewise came at Belmont Park, a decisive four-length score in the 2019 Champagne (G1).
+After sustaining his only loss, a tough-trip third in the 2019 Kentucky Jockey Club (G2) at Churchill Downs, Tiz the Law has been brilliant.
+He’s undefeated and unchallenged in four starts this season, sandwiching runaway wins in the 1 1/16-mile Holy Bull (G3), 1 1/8-mile Florida Derby (G1), and 1 1/4-mile Travers (G1) around his Belmont Stakes triumph.

 |Tiz the Law Pedigree|